penntaylor/redearthfarms-website/content/people/penn.md

 MS Mechanical Engineering, Iowa State University, focus on thermofluid systems and biomass combustion

 Work:
-Currently a Software developer in the agronomics industry
+Currently a Software developer in the agricultural industry